What Documentation Do I Need?

-The DSO access consultant will contact the student to discuss the functional limitations and any perceived barriers to the course or campus environment.
+If you have concerns about your documentation meeting our requirements, submit what you have.
+Once documentation is received, the DSO access consultant will contact the student and, if eligible, discuss the functional limitations and any perceived barriers to the course or campus environment.
 Students should be prepared to discuss the impact of the disability on their educational experience.

 Based on the discussion with the student, the access consultant may request additional documentation.
 The need for additional documentation may vary by the situation and could provide pertinent information so that reasonable outcomes may be identified based on certain accommodation requests.